abhinay20045/3261hw1/README.md

 5. Delete individual tasks using the "Delete" button.
 6. Clear all tasks at once with the "Clear All" button.

+### Additional Notes
+- Ensure your device is connected to the same network as your development machine for the best experience.
+- For any issues, refer to the Expo documentation or the React Native community forums for support.

 ---

 **Course**: CS 3261 - Mobile Development